Gold Loan

 Currency Fluctuations

-The Federal Reserve rate cuts have already weakened the US dollar while another rate cut is expected soon.
 A direct consequence of the weakening US dollar is a shift of investors toward the yellow metal.
-In addition, the Japanese Yen is also facing a downfall following the recent shift of the leadership.
+In addition, the Japanese Yen is also facing a downfall following last year’s shift in leadership.
 Such global currency fluctuations are also major contributors to rising gold rates.

 Central Bank Policies